 The key financial changes announced in the budget are as

 The basic rate income tax threshold has been slightly increased from April 2021 to £12,570 from £12,500 and the high rate threshold to £50,270 from £50,000.
 The thresholds will then stay at these levels for the following 5 years.

 The inheritance tax nil-rate band will remain at the existing level of £325,000 and also the residence nil-rate band of £175,000 until at least 2026.
 The residence nil-rate band taper will continue to start at £2 million.

-The capital gains annual exempt amount has also been frozen at £12,300 until
+The capital gains annual exempt amount has also been frozen at £12,300 until 2026.

 Dividends also escaped.
-The tax-free dividend allowance has been kept at
+The tax-free dividend allowance has been kept at £2,000.

 The pension lifetime allowance has also been frozen at £1,073,100 until 2026.